tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 advertisement ({{misconfiguration}}).
 Instead, servers can measure occurrences of the "ech_required" alert to detect this case.

-If the ClientECH value matches a known ECHConfig, the server then decrypts ClientECH.encrypted_ch, using the private key skR corresponding to ECHConfig, as follows:
+Once a suitable ECHConfig is found, the server verifies that the ECHConfig supports the cipher suite indicated by ClientECH.cipher_suite and that the version of ECH indicated by the client matches the ECHConfig.version.
+If not, then the server MUST abort with an "illegal_parameter" alert.
+Otherwise, the server decrypts ClientECH.payload, using the private key skR corresponding to ECHConfig, as follows:

 ~~~
-context = SetupBaseR(ClientECH.enc, skR, "tls13-ech")
+    context = SetupBaseR(ClientECH.enc, skR, "tls13 ech")

-ClientHelloInner =
+    ClientHelloInner = context.Open("", ClientECH.payload)
-  context.Open("", ClientECH.encrypted_ch)

-ech_hrr_key = context.Export("tls13-ech-hrr-key", 16)
+    ech_hrr_key = context.Export("tls13 ech hrr key", 16)
 ~~~

 If decryption fails, the server MUST abort the connection with a "decrypt_error" alert.
-Next, the server MUST scan ClientHelloInner for any "outer_extension" extensions and substitute their values with the values in ClientHelloOuter.
-It MUST first verify that the hash found in the extension matches the hash of the extension to be interpolated in and if it does not, abort the connections with a "decrypt_error" alert.
+Otherwise, the server scans ClientHelloInner for an "outer_extension" extension and substitutes its value with the values in ClientHelloOuter and validates the ClientHelloInner digest, as described in {{outer-extensions}}.

 Upon determining the true SNI, the client-facing server then either serves the connection directly (if in Shared Mode), in which case it executes the steps in